Arithmetic in grade school. Doing 'times tables' at the blackboard for Sister Emma.

 There had been some good times, really good times.
 One-on-one instruction.
 Someone who cared, and showed it.
 Rest periods from Altar Boy Latin instruction when I would be invited into the Sister's house for cookies.
 (It is a stretch to call that house a Convent, though it did have a small altar in the living room.)
 Between Sister Emma's loving instruction and my mother's unfailing ability to recall that "paper" she signed in the Rectory just seven years before, I became one of the Altar Boys that would be called upon for Solemn High Masses and ceremonies involving visits from the Bishop.

-Sister Emma served the School of the Nativity of the BVM from 1906 to 1930.
-She died in the service of that school.
+Sister Emma was teaching at the School of the Nativity of the BVM while I was there from 1926 to 1930. .
 My fourth grade year was 1929-1930.
-I was in retrospect lucky to have her for Altar Boy instruction and then as a teacher in the third grade.
-I have looked up the tenures of all the Sisters in that school and only Sister Martina (O'Reilly) who served from 1883-93 and again from 1901-29 served longer.
+I was lucky to have had her for Altar Boy instruction in 1927and then as a teacher in the third and fourth grades.
+I have looked up the tenures of all the Sisters in that school and Sister Martina (O'Reilly) who served from 1883-93 and again from 1901-29.
 (Sister Martina must have put in her final years in the convent.
 I do not recall her at school.)
 Sister Lucida, with an assignment from 1922 to 1931 was among the relatively few that had tenures over five years.
 Sisters were transferred without much notice due to shifting school populations.
 Sister Mary Joseph, my Dad's teacher, served as the Principal from 1900-09 and returned to BVM for another stint in 1918-24.
 It was about 1926 when my Dad introduced me to her.
 She was living in the Convent and occasionally helped out at school.

 Today's pedagogy does not favor how I learned in Sister Emma's class.
 That class learned the times tables by standing at a blackboard competing with others at the board.
 Sister would rattle off the (m times n) problem and we would put the chalk to the board.
 Other times she would give the answer and ask us to put down all the ways it could be arrived at.
 By then we had developed the capability to visualize a virtual picture of the complete number set through thirteen, with a pretty fair knowledge of number sets up to twenty.
 Division followed quickly.
 Then it was on to multiplication and long division.
 Sister asked us to do our best and never criticized failure.
 She let us learn from one another.
 Whether the subject Geography or Spelling or Bible History, Sister Emma made it interesting to be in her class.
 By my third grade in that school, I began to look ahead a bit to see where matters might be going next.
 With two grades reciting, I could listen to this year's lessons and next year's lessons.